top of page

 São Paulo

-The architectural design for the apartment in the Mira Building in São Paulo was to create a contemporary atmosphere that would at the same time feel like a home, based on the choice of finishes, materials and furniture.
-Delivered on the slab, the property would have three suites, an office, a living room integrated with the living room and kitchen, a home theater, a laundry room and a generous pantry.
-Designed to accommodate a couple with two children and their cats, the spaces were designed to meet the different needs of the family.
-The office had to be well thought out, since the clients usually work from home; Superlimão designed a comfortable sofa to accommodate the whole family and planned a kitchen integrated with the dining room.
-For the cats, a coffee table that could serve as a hammock was developed.
-The couple asked for the hall to have a space to store shoes and, to this end, a wooden bench with a shelf under the seat was designed: to sit down and take off their shoes in a functional place.
-The design was based on four elements: cement, wood, brick and an extensive color palette.
-The burnt cement is spread throughout the apartment on the floor and takes the form of a concrete countertop that runs through the entire living room to the home theater.
-The wood was used for the ceiling of the social area and the floor of the home theater.
-The brick, already present on the building's facade, was brought inside on the dining room wall.
-More than 35 colors were used, applied to walls, ceilings, doors, carpentry and light fixtures.
-In the layout, the position of the entrance door was changed in order to take advantage of the living room wall: the concrete countertop that runs from the living room to the TV room serves as a support for ornaments and pictures, in addition to housing a cabinet below it.
-The porcelain tile in the kitchen, delivered with the apartment, was replaced by burnt cement flooring to further enhance the integration between the dining room and the kitchen.
-A carpet of hydraulic tiles was designed around the stove island, varying between four shades of green and blue.
-The barbecue grill was dismantled and transformed into a space for making pizza.
-The sink and the barbecue area were kept and covered by a stone countertop.
-The lighting project sought indirect lighting solutions, using LEDs on the shelves and moldings, and spot lighting using lampshades.
-The landscaping is practical and functional: pots with fruit trees and a small vegetable garden were arranged.
+The architectural design for the apartment in the Mira Building in São Paulo was to create a contemporary yet homely atmosphere, based on the choice of finishes, materials, and furniture.
+Delivered on the slab, the property was to feature three suites, an office, a living room integrated with the living room and kitchen, a home theater, a laundry room, and a generous pantry.
+Designed to accommodate a couple with two children and their cats, the spaces were designed to meet the family's diverse needs.
+The office needed to be well thought out, as the clients often work from home; Superlimão designed a comfortable sofa to accommodate the entire family, and planned a kitchen integrated with the dining room.
+For the cats, a coffee table was designed to double as a hammock.
+The couple requested a space for shoe storage in the hallway, and to this end, a wooden bench with a shelf underneath was designed: a functional place to sit and take off their shoes.
+The design was based on four elements: cement, wood, brick, and an extensive color palette.
+Burnt cement spreads throughout the apartment, forming a concrete countertop that runs through the entire living room to the home theater.
+Wood was used for the ceiling in the living area and the home theater floor.
+Brick, already present in the building's facade, was brought inside for the dining room wall.
+Over 35 colors were used on walls, ceilings, doors, woodwork, and light fixtures.
+In the layout, the position of the entry door was changed to take advantage of the living room wall: the concrete countertop that runs from the living room to the TV room serves as a support for ornaments and paintings, in addition to housing a cabinet below it.
+The porcelain tile in the kitchen, delivered with the apartment, was replaced with burnt cement flooring to further enhance the integration between the dining room and kitchen.
+A hydraulic tile rug was designed around the stove island, varying between four shades of green and blue.
+The barbecue grill was dismantled and transformed into a pizza-making area.
+The sink and grill area were maintained and covered by a stone countertop.
+The lighting design sought indirect lighting solutions, using LEDs on the shelves and crown moldings, and spot lighting using table lamps.
+The landscaping is practical and functional: potted fruit trees and a small vegetable garden were placed.

 DATA SHEET